rjspencer/docs/api.md

 This endpoint is used for interacting with the accounts the authenticated user has admin access to.

 ## /accounts/list
+Lists the accounts the currently authenticated user has admin access to.
 No parameters are required for this endpoint.

 ### Explanation of Returned Data